 Screenplay vs Script -Differences Explained.

-In the world of storytelling, the terms “screenplay” and “script” are often used interchangeably, leading to confusion among aspiring writers and filmmakers.
-However, these terms refer to distinct elements of the creative process, each serving a unique purpose in the production of visual media.
-Let’s delve into the differences between screenplays and scripts, illustrated with examples:
+In the world of storytelling, the terms “screenplay” and “script” are often used interchangeably.
+It leads to confusion among aspiring writers and filmmakers.
+However, these terms refer to distinct elements of the creative process.
+Each serving a unique purpose in the production of visual media.
+Let’s delve into the differences between screenplays and scripts, illustrated with examples.

 Start writing your script with studiovity for free.